jerryq0101/rt_tracer/README.md

 The definition of latency that I am trackin here is sched_running - sched_wakeup.
 - This tracks precisely the decision making of the scheduler and interaction with other tasks.
-- This would not track factors such as time when hardware sends the interrupt to the
+- This would not track factors such as time when hardware sends the interrupt to the IRQ line

 I use ftrace's tracepoints:
 - they are in pointer form, so I find it using for_each_kernel_tracepoint